daniel-wrench/reynolds_scales_project/README.md

 ## To-do

-1. Create master_stats fn based on version in time series repo and Tulasi's flipbook codes
+1. Re-write process_data.py based on discussion with Tulasi (see his dummy script)
+    - compute_stats()
+    - Just use 1/e
+    - Feed b_v (Alfven), zp, zm into function, as well as vp and ve and b
 3. Run on 12h, 8h, 4h, for full dataset again; commit these files
-4. Merge with master branch
+4. Re-run figures to confirm similarity
 6. Publish new version of repo, note no changes to results from v2 which was used and cited for the paper

 ## Research output